-Nasima Begum ndc has been appointed as the Chairman of the National Human Rights Commission by the Hon’ble President of the People’s Republic of Bangladesh with the rank and status of a Judge of Appellate Division of Bangladesh Supreme Court on 22 September 2019.
+Nasima Begum ndc appointed as the Chairman of the National Human Rights Commission by the Hon’ble President of the People’s Republic of Bangladesh with the rank and status of a Judge of Appellate Division of Bangladesh Supreme Court on 22 September 2019.

 She was born on 10 January 1960 in Munshiganj, Bangladesh.
 She did her Masters’ Degree with Honors’ from the University of Dhaka in Islamic History and Culture and later an M.Phil. degree on Strategy and Development from National Defense College under Bangladesh University of Professionals (BUP).
 She joined Bangladesh Civil Service on 3rd April 1983 and started her career in Administration Cadre as an Assistant Commissioner and Magistrate.
 During more than 35 years of service she served almost 10 years on the issue of development of distressed women and children, transgender, autistic and different disabled persons from various government capacity as Joint Secretary, Director General of Department of Social Services, Secretary of the Ministry of Social Welfare and Ministry of Women and Children Affairs and finally Senior Secretary of the Ministry of Women and Children Affairs.